-A Massive Moving Ice Disk Takes Center Stage, Mesmerizing Maine
+A Massive, Moving Ice Disk Takes Center Stage, Mesmerizing Maine

 "It's probably formed — and this is speculation — by the aggregation of small little bits of ice or in an initial big chunk of ice that, because of initial rotation, little pieces of ice glob onto it," Nakroshis said.

-As for why it rotates, Nakroshis says researchers have found melting ice sinks causing a vortex that can turn the disk.
+As for why it rotates, Nakroshis says researchers have found melting ice sinks, causing a vortex that can turn the disk.

-"However," he adds, "the water in the Westbrook river is not actually warm enough to cause the effect...
-So most likely the cause of the rotation is just the river water going by the disk and once it starts rotating in that direction it's probably going to continue."
+"However," he adds, "the water in the Westbrook river is not actually warm enough to cause the effect. ...
+So most likely the cause of the rotation is just the river water going by the disk, and once it starts rotating in that direction it's probably going to continue."

-His best guess for how fast it is spinning is based on study of another ice disk that formed in a New York river in the late 19th Century, which did a whole rotation in about six minutes.
+His best guess for how fast it is spinning is based on study of an ice disk that formed in a New York river in the late 19th century and did a whole rotation in about six minutes.

 The Portland Press Herald reports that the Presumpscot River ice measures about 100 yards across and is serving as a water cooler topic for area workers.

-Rob Mitchell has a bird's eye view from his riverside office building and told the Herald he saw ducks resting on it Monday.
+Rob Mitchell has a bird's-eye view from his riverside office building and told the Herald he saw ducks resting on it Monday.

 "The ducks were rotating on this big Lazy Susan," he said.
 "It was a big duck-go-round."